 Another interesting fact?
 Time is a big deal.
 USDA personnel were distracted as they were talking with us on how the report is compiled.
 They were distracted by the clock on the wall as they were always looking at it.
 Why?
 Because the report MUST BE released at noon.
 The last time they missed a deadline was the day after 9/11 in 2001.

 What happens if there is an error in the report?
 Stop printing!
 The lockup area has its own printing shop.
 In fact, when we first entered the area, we saw and heard someone hustling down the hall shouting, “hold the report!”

 They found a mistake.

-That gut wrenching feeling when time is clicking away, deadline is approaching and they HAD to correct a mistake.
+That gut-wrenching feeling when the time is clicking away, the deadline is approaching and they HAD to correct a mistake.
 They literally threw away all copies printed thus far, corrected the mistake, and restarted the printing process.
-Finally ,at about 11:30 a.m., someone hurriedly came in the lock up room with the crop report.
+Finally, at about 11:30 a.m., someone hurriedly came in the lockup room with the crop report.
 They handed each one of us the report, still warm from the printer.

 |Pres.
 Reagan with

 Rep. John Kline who was carrying

 Once we finished with the lockup experience, it was back to the capitol where we met with congressional offices.
 As a group, we met with all eight Minnesota congressional offices.
 One that was of particular interesting was Rep. John Kline.
 Rep. John Kline was in the military before he was elected to Congress.
 When in the military, Rep. Kline carried the briefcase containing the secret codes used for the detonation of nuclear weapons for President Ronald Reagan.
 Kind of scary and eery when you think about it.

 Our main goal of talking to our congressional leaders was the farm bill.
 Check out my blog to find out Why We Need a Farm Bill and why it matters.